 Loading...

-Connects you with your favourite muse
+Connects you with your favorite muse

 In Indonesia, the spirit of Kartini, an emblematic figure of women’s empowerment and education, is celebrated every year.
 Modern Indonesian women continue to embody her values, pushing boundaries and breaking glass ceilings in various fields.
 D’Muse Magazine has featured several influential Indonesian women on its cover, highlighting their achievements and contributions as modern-day Kartini.